IDE Integrations

 If you have a supported Visual Studio instance installed on your machine, You can skip the compiler installation inside the Godot Editor and use the Jenova Build System in Visual Studio independently.

 Do not modify the codebase directly from Visual Studio.
 This includes adding, renaming, or deleting C++, header, resource and project files in a generated Visual Studio solution.
 Instead, apply changes in Godot and re-export the project.
+If you're using VSCode instead, ignore this warning.

 Visual Studio Code